Megha2306/text-imag-to-3d/README.md

-The Original Repo from Open-ai: shap-e openai
+The Original Repo from Open-ai: @shap-e openai